SIVYER PSYCHOLOGY

 The human nervous system is an intricate web of nerve cells that transmit messages between the brain, spinal cord, and various body regions, facilitating seamless communication among all bodily components.
 At the helm of this intricate system is the brain, often described as the body's powerhouse despite comprising a mere 2% of its overall weight.

 This remarkable organ is characterized by an astonishing network of billions of neural connections, intricately woven to enable the brain to govern the body's myriad functions.
 Notably, the brain assumes the role of a vigilant overseer, ensuring the smooth operation of bodily processes.
 Additionally, it houses higher functions that grant us consciousness and define our identities.
-In essence, the brain is the cornerstone of our existence, orchestrating the symphony of our biological and cognitive experiences.
+The brain is the cornerstone of our existence, orchestrating the symphony of our biological and cognitive experiences.

 THE CENTRAL NERVOUS SYSTEM (CNS)